 The Story of the Comstock Festivals

 Nestled in a canyon near the community of Comstock, Nebraska (population 96) is the Home of 2nd Wind Ranch, soon to be one of the largest standing windmill collections in the country.
-Three times a year that canyon comes to life with thousands of concert goers coming to the Windmill Festival featuring top national country acts, Comstock Rock show casing classic rock and Nebraska’s Godstock with top Christian acts.
+Three times a year that canyon came to life with thousands of concert-goers coming to the Windmill Festival featuring top national country acts, Comstock Rock showcasing classic rock and Nebraska’s Godstock with top Christian acts.

 More on the Comstock Festivals: